-You will require at least 24 months of work experience of in-home child care or in-home support before a decision will be made about your application for permanent residence.
+You will require at least 24 months of work experience in in-home child care or in-home support before a decision will be made about your application for permanent residence.
 You will be required to submit your work permit application with your permanent residence application.
 If you meet the general requirements of the pilot you will receive a temporary work permit to work in Canada, which will allow you to acquire the necessary qualifying work experience needed to apply for permanent residence.

 Once you receive your open work permit, which will be occupation-restricted but will also allow you to work for any employer as a caregiver, and have at least 24 months of Canadian full-time work experience, you will be able to apply for permanent residence.

 Your family members will also be able to immigrate to Canada with you.
 If they intend to work or study, they can submit their permit applications along with yours.